Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 You will have the opportunity to develop decision making and problem solving skills, transferable to any career path you choose.

-The aim at Key Stage 5 is to enable students to develop into mathematical scholars through an enquiring and investigative approach to their mathematical studies.
+The aim at Key Stage 5 is to enable pupils to develop into mathematical scholars through an enquiring and investigative approach to their mathematical studies.
 We actively encourage independent research and study outside of the curriculum in preparation for their higher educational studies.

 The key areas we focus on are Pure and Applied Mathematics, including Statistics and Mechanics.
-Teachers aim to consistently link the applied content to other Key Stage 5 curriculums within the school so students broaden their background of what they can do with a solid mathematical education.
+Teachers aim to consistently link the applied content to other Key Stage 5 curriculums within the school so pupils broaden their background of what they can do with a solid mathematical education.

 Our exam board is Edexcel.